sysdiglabs/terraform-azurerm-secure/README.md

 For contributing to existing modules or adding new modules, below are some of the best practices recommended :-
 * Module names referred and used in deployment snippets should be consistent with those in their source path.
 * A module can fall into one of two categories - feature module or an integrations module.
+* Every user-facing deployment snippet will,
+  - at the top level first call the feature module or integrations module from this repo.
+These modules deploy corresponding cloud resources and Sysdig component resources.
+  - the corresponding feature resource will be added as the last block and enabled from the module installed component resource reference.
+  See sample deployment snippets in `test/examples` for more.
 * integrations modules are shared and could enable multiple features.
 Hence, one should be careful with changes to them.
 * Module naming follows the pattern with "-" , resource and variable naming follows the pattern with "_".